FedER: Federated Learning through Experience Replay and Privacy-Preserving Data Synthesis: Experimental Results

 \section{Experimental Results}

-We test our federated learning approach on two applications: 1) tuberculosis classification from X-ray images, and 2) skin lesion classification.
-In this section we present the employed benchmarks, the training procedure and report the obtained results to demonstrate the advantages of the proposed approach w.r.t. the state of the art.
+We test FedER on two applications simulating real case scenarios with multiple centers holding, and not sharing, their own data: 1) tuberculosis classification from X-ray images using two different datasets, and 2) skin lesion classification with three different datasets.
+In this section we present the employed benchmarks, the training procedure and report the obtained results to demonstrate the advantages of the proposed approach w.r.t. the state-of-the-art.